Belco Party

 The Belco Party is a political party registered for the 2020 Australian Capital Territory election.
-It was formally registered on 16 June 2020.
-It fielded five candidates in the Ginninderra electorate.
-It was founded by former Liberal Party Leader of the Opposition Bill Stefaniak.
+Founded by former Liberal Party Leader of the Opposition Bill Stefaniak, it was formally registered on 16 June 2020.

+It fielded five candidates in the Ginninderra electorate at the 2020 Australian Capital Territory election.

+At the 2024 Australian Capital Territory election, the party fielded a full ticket of five candidates in Ginninderra and two candidates in Yerrabi which includes the Belconnen suburbs of Giralang and Kaleen.